 Today is arrival day so there are no activities planned.
 You are free to relax, explore the city & adjust to the frenetic pace and humid heat of Bangkok.
-Note: If you have booked the Adrenaline Theme pack, your Bangkok Flight of the Gibbons experience can be today or day 30.
-If you chose to do the Bangkok Flight of the Gibbons today we strongly recommend booking a pre-night hotel as this experience starts in the morning in Bangkok.
+Note: If you have booked the South East Asia Adrenaline Theme Pack or Culinary Theme Pack, your Flight of the Gibbons experience or cooking class can be today or Day 30.
+If you chose to do the activities today we strongly recommend booking a pre-night hotel as this experience starts at 9:30am in Bangkok.
 Please arrive at our start point hotel before 6pm for an important group meeting where you will meet you Chief Experience Officer (CEO) and the other group members.
 Please look for a sign on the hotel's notice board for the time and location of your group meeting.
 At this meeting you CEO will ask to sight your travel insurance, check that you have a visas for Vietnam and complete some other paper work.
 Please note that you MUST arrive on tour with your Vietnam visa.
 Please refer to the visa information section of these trip notes for more information on obtaining your Vietnamese visa.
 After your meeting, you may choose to head out for an optional dinner to further get to know your CEO and fellow group members.
 We spend this evening in Bangkok.
 Our hotel is located in China Town, next to the central train station and MRT (Subway), and is only a short USD2 taxi ride from Khao San road and the central shopping area of Siam Square, MBK, Siam Paragon, etc. All rooms are double or twin share with air conditioning and en suite bathroom.
 The hotel has a small pool and wifi is available at extra cost.

 After breakfast on day 2, we leave Bangkok and make way on the long journey to Siem Reap, Cambodia.
 It will take us approximately 4 hours to travel from Bangkok to the border.
 It is possible to get your Cambodian visa at the border - ask your CEO for details.
 Once at the border, we will disembark with our luggage and cross the border by foot.
 This process can take up to an hour or more so please pack your patience.
 After the border formalities are complete, we meet our Cambodian bus and continue on to Siem Reap.
 The scenery is spectacular and the contrast between Thailand and Cambodia is immediate.
 Angkor, the former capital of the Khmer Kingdom, is one of the wonders of the archeological world.
 Rediscovered at the end of the last century by French explorers, this vast ruined city is becoming one of the most popular sites in South East Asia.
 You can purchase a day pass which will enable you to visit many of the highlights of this ancient capital, such as the magnificent temple of Angkor Wat, the enigmatic faces of Bayon within the walled city Angkor Thom and the much photographed temple of Ta Prohm which is slowly being re claimed by the jungle.
 Your group may wish to hire the services of a local guide who will very much add to your experience, showing you all the highlights of this ancient complex.
 During your stay, you will enjoy a local Khmer dinner with your group, at a nearby village.
 Supported by G Adventures, this particular meal is kindly prepared and served by our local partners – Philar and New Hope for Cambodian Children.
 Philar has set up school teaching English to Cambodian children while New Hope for Cambodian Children - NHCC is the local charity organization that provides a comprehensive healthcare and education for vulnerable children and their families.
 The meal here has been voted the best meal in Cambodia by most of our passengers...and even better, the money for your meal is going directly back to supporting these local grass roots projects.
 We spend two nights in Siem Reap.
 Our Hotel is located some 10 minutes walk from city center.
 The hotel lobby has 2 computers for guests to browse the internet.
 Free wifi is also available.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 Approx travel time: Bangkok to Thai/Cambodian border: 4 hours by private transport.
 Border crossing from Thailand to Cambodian border: 30 mins to 1 hour.
 Cambodian border to Siem Reap: 3 hours by private transport.